Paola in Miami County, Kansas — The American Midwest (Upper Plains)

 Celebrating over 150 years of racial diverity and cooperation.

 Location.
 38° 34.36′ N, 94° 52.727′ W. Marker is in Paola, Kansas, in Miami County.
-Marker is at the intersection of Peoria Street and Silver Street, on the right when traveling east on Peoria Street.
-Touch for map.
-Marker is at the NW corner of the Paola Town Square.
+Marker is at the intersection of Peoria Street and Silver Street, on the right when traveling east on Peoria Touch for map.
 Marker is in this post office area: Paola KS 66071, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker Paola Veterans' Memorial (about 300 feet away, measured in a direct line); City Hall Fire Bell (about 600 feet away); Miami County History (about 700 feet away); Miami County Veterans Memorial (approx. 0.8 miles away); Original Land Office (approx. 6.3 miles away); The Potawatomi Trail of Death (approx. 6.3 miles away); John Brown Country (approx. 6.3 miles away); Land Office (approx. 6.3 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Paola Veterans' Memorial (about 300 feet away, measured in a direct line); City Hall Fire Bell (about 600 feet away); Miami County History (about 700 feet away); Miami County Veterans Memorial (approx. 0.8 miles away); Original Land Office (approx. 6.3 miles away); The Potawatomi Trail of Death (approx. 6.3 miles away); John Brown Country (approx. 6.3 miles away); Land Office (approx. 6.3 miles away).
 Touch for a list and map of all markers in Paola.

 Also see . . .